godotengine/godot-docs/learning/step_by_step/scripting.rst

 (code is easier to learn, faster to write, no compilation, etc) is balanced with a performance penalty.
-But most critical code is written in C++ already in the engine (vector ops, physics, math, indexing, etc), resulting in a more than sufficient performance for most types of games.
+But most critical code is written in C++ already in the engine (vector ops, physics, math, indexing, etc), resulting in more than sufficient performance for most types of games.

 In any case, if more performance is required, critical sections can be